unpoller/unpoller/integrations/promunifi/README.md

 Linux and it's working, but I need more feedback.
 Does the unit file work?
 Are you able to stop and start the service?
 Does the Makefile do the right things?

-- I probably suck at InfluxDB.

-I don't know what should be a tag and what should be a field.
-I think I did my best, but there's certainly room for improvements in both the data input and the Grafana graphs (output).
-I'm always iterating, but if you find a deficiency or something that can be improved, let me know.

 - Are there other devices that need to be included?

 I have: switch, router, access point.
 Three total, and the type structs are